vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/Multiplication.md

 :::
 :::
 <script type="module" src="Scripts/Interactive/Quaternions/multiplication-directions.js"></script>
+<<Code/Info/Quaternions/Multiplication 2.html>>

 The logic can be applied to rotate any point around its origin.

+#### Rotate Around
-It is used in combination with simple vector arithmetic and [AngleAxis](AngleAxis.md) in [RotateAround](https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html).
-Here is an annotated version of the logic:
+[RotateAround](https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html) combines vector arithmetic and [AngleAxis](AngleAxis.md) with multiplication, here is an annotated version of the logic:

 <<Code/Info/Quaternions/Multiplication 4.html>>

-### Usage - Rotating Orientations and Rotations
+### Usage - Rotating Quaternions
 Quaternion multiplication is not commutative, `A * B != B * A`.
-Rotating `A` will influence `B` by rotating it as if its influence occurs as a parent of `B`.
+Rotating `A` influences `B` as a parent rotation.
-Rotating `B` will influence `A` by rotating it as if it's a local space modification on `A`'s orientation.
+Rotating `B` influences `A` as a local space modification.
-To get an intuition about the influence of `A` or `B` on the resulting rotation, interact with the diagram below.
+To form an intuition about the influence of `A` or `B` on the result, interact with the diagram below.

 #### Interactive Diagram